aczietlow/sculpin-blog/source/blogs/posts/production-artifacts.md

 ### Problems production artifacts solve

 * Prevents dev tools from being deployed to production environments
-* Allows introduction development tooling while still supporting hosting with opinionated hosts (Acquia and Pantheon)
+* Allows introduction of development tooling while still supporting hosting with opinionated hosts (Acquia and Pantheon)
 * You should have a build process (composer, drush make, bash, phping, etc) to put Drupal into a known state
   * Keeps production settings separate from development settings
 * Allows code repos to be structured to support development workflow (across multiple projects) rather than be dictated by host environment